 Environment and Sustainable Development at CNS

-We as part of a University has a central roll in the work to combat climate change, both by contributing through teaching and research, but we also need to contribute by reducing the impact of our own activities.
+We as part of a University has a central role in the work to combat climate change, both by contributing through teaching and research, but we also need to contribute by reducing the impact of our own activities.

 Below you can find tips on what changes you can do in your daily life to reduce your climate footprint.